ddvk/rmapi/README.md

 ## Find a file

 The find command can be used to search through all of your reMarkable files recursively.
 The first argument is the directory, and the second argument is your search query.
 The search query is optional, when left out, the command will list files recursively.

+You can find files with a particular tag using the `--tag` parameter, and filter for starred files using the `--starred` parameter.

+See the examples below:

 ### Find examples